WORKSHOPS./

 An Apparatus of Earthly Fabulations

-• An Apparatus of Earthly Fabulations is a craft-based workshop exploring materials as active carriers of story, memory, and place.
-Drawing on Irish collective rituals — straw weaving, symbolic motifs, and sacred landscapes — participants become bricoleurs, wandering routes through Waterford to gather plant residues, soil, textiles, and found matter from the route.
+• An Apparatus of Earthly Fabulations is a craft-based workshop exploring materials as carriers of story, memory, and place.
+Drawing on Irish rituals of straw weaving, symbolic motifs, and sacred landscapes, participants gather plant residues, soil, textiles, and found matter across Waterford.

-Through techniques of straw weaving, steam bending, woodworking, and textile weaving, each participant constructs a personal device — an apparatus that collects and retells both human and non-human narratives.
-Guided by the rhetorical gestures of the Seanchai, the traditional Irish storyteller, the device is structured through joining, bending, disruption, subtraction, carving, and weaving.
-The workshop operates at two scales: the individual device and a collective textile map, together forming a spatial and narrative exhibition.
-The result is not a tool but a companion - a device inseparable from the route, the collective act, and the materials that made it.
+Through weaving, steam bending, woodworking, and textiles, each participant creates a personal device that retells human and non-human narratives.
+Guided by the gestures of the Seanchai, the work is shaped through joining, carving, bending, disruption, and weaving.
+Individual devices and a collective textile map form a spatial exhibition.
+The result is not a tool, but a companion inseparable from the route, the collective act, and the materials that formed it.

 An Taoille Tuile

-• Irish culture has its roots in the ever-changing relationship that has always existed between the island’s inhabitants and the water that surrounds it.
-The movement of the water, through the rhythm of the tides, is made evident by what remains when the water recedes: seaweed.
+• Irish culture is rooted in the shifting relationship between the island’s inhabitants and the surrounding sea.
+The rhythm of the tides reveals what remains when the water recedes: seaweed.

-The aim of the workshop is to rediscover, in a modern context, the historic bond that has always existed between the Irish people and marine vegetation by retracing the footsteps of seaweed gatherers.
-The construction of a pavilion for drying the seaweed will enable it to be used for countless purposes, including paper production.
+This workshop seeks to rediscover the historic bond between Irish people and marine vegetation by retracing the paths of seaweed gatherers.
+Participants will construct a pavilion for drying seaweed, allowing it to be transformed into materials such as paper.

 Babini Devitini